ducky007/impeller/README.md

 - SQLite repository
 - Timestamps for individual properties, for more granular merging
 - Option to use three-way merging, with originally fetched value, newly fetched value, and in-memory value
-- Decoupling of Impeller `Storable` types, and the underlying value trees, to facilitate other front-ends (_e.g._ Core Data)
+- Decoupling of Impeller `Repositable` types, and the underlying value trees, to facilitate other front-ends (_e.g._ Core Data)